ESGF/esgf-prepare/docs/drs.rst

 Set a facet value
 *****************

-In some cases, a DRS facet value cannont by properly deduces from the above sources.
+In some cases, a DRS facet value cannot be properly deduces from the above sources.
 To solve this issue, a facet value can be set for the whole scan.
 By duplicating the flag several facet value can be enforced.
 If the same facet key is used, only the last value will be considered.